Welcome to Year 7

 Q: What clubs are there?

 A: We usually have over 80 clubs at the beginning of term but due to the current situation we are following government guidelines.
-We hope to restart these as soon as we are able.

 Q: What will happen if I find the work too hard?

 A: First of all, don’t worry!
 There are some subjects that you’ve not studied before and you may find them hard at first.
 Your teachers want to make sure that you have work that makes you think really hard but isn’t impossible.
-If you need any help with you classwork then ask your teacher or teaching assistant in the lesson and they will be more than happy to help you.
+If you need any help with your classwork then ask your teacher or teaching assistant in the lesson and they will be more than happy to help you.
 If you are stuck with your home learning then you can email your teacher asking for help or see them in a break time or after school.
 The most important thing is that you have a go at the work before you ask for help.

 Q: How much home learning will I get?